Incorporating a company

 1. Set up an online services account

-To file an online application to incorporate a company with the Companies Office, you must have:
+To apply to incorporate a company on the Companies Register, you must have:

 2. Reserve a company name